 What if I’m away, can I put my box on hold?

 You can arrange to pick up your vegetables at our farm on a different day if you are going to be away.
 Or if you will be away for a longer period, we encourage you to find a friend or family member to pick up your box for you (share the goodness with someone you love!).
-If you are unable to make other arrangements we can offer you a credit to use at our Farm Gate Sale or our stall at the Duncan Farmer's Market, so long as you give us at least 4 days notice.
+We are unable to offer credit for missed boxes, so if you cannot find someone to pick up on your behalf let us know and we can offer your box of veggies to a family who will greatly appreciate it.
 If you plan to be away a lot in the summer then this might not be the best program for you.
 You may prefer to sign up for our Farm Friend Card instead.

 Can I make substitutions or choose what I get each week?